By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 And both foreigners and US citizens get TSA PreCheck membership as part of the package when they join Global Entry.
 This means they can not only move through US airports faster on arrival, but also during departure from US airports on domestic or international flights.

-A shorter, less stringent interview is required to get approved for TSA PreCheck.
+A shorter, less stringent appointment is required to get approved for TSA PreCheck.
 This in-person appointment takes roughly 10 minutes, during which the staff member will take your photo, scan your fingerprints, confirm your ID documents, and take your payment for the application.

 The most important detail of Global Entry or TSA PreCheck membership is your Known Traveler Number (KTN).
 This is the nine or 10-digit number assigned specifically to you once your membership to one of these services is approved.